Zaid-Ajaj/the-elmish-book/chapters/commands/elmish-hackernews-part1.md

       let nextState = { state with StoryItems = Resolved (Error error) }
       nextState, Cmd.none
 ```
-The code above is the usual business when working with `Deferred` and `AsyncOperationEvent` and these have been covered quite a lot in previous sections.
+The code above is the usual business when working with `Deferred` and `AsyncOperationStatus` and these have been covered quite a lot in previous sections.
 The actual loading work is the highlighted line:
 ```fsharp
 nextState, Cmd.fromAsync loadStoryItems
 ```